Illumina/manta/src/markdown/mantaUserGuide.md

 The workflow is configured with the script: `${MANTA_INSTALL_DIR}/bin/configManta.py` .
-Running this script with no arguments will display all standard configuration options to specify input BAM files, the reference sequence and the output run folder.
+Running this script with no arguments will display all standard configuration options to specify input BAM or CRAM files, the reference sequence and the output run folder.
-Note that all input BAMs and reference sequence must contain the same chromosome names in the same order.
+Note that all input BAM or CRAM files and reference sequence must contain the same chromosome names in the same order.
 Manta's default settings assume a whole genome DNA-Seq analysis, but there are configuration options for exome/targeted sequencing analysis in addition to RNA-Seq.